Web: Department of Education

 Hall Memorial Building, Room S205D

-The Education Specialist (Ed.S.) in Education is designed for teachers who have a master's degree in education of deaf and hard of hearing students who seek professional proficiency in an area of specialization.
-This is a self-paced, individualized degree program offering specializations based on the interests of the candidate and the availability of faculty members within the specialization to mentor the candidate.
+The Educational Specialist in Deaf Education program is a self-paced, individualized course of study for professionals who seek proficiency in an area of specialization.
+This is a self-paced degree program offering specializations based on the interests of the candidate and the availability of faculty members within the specialization to mentor the candidate.
 Specializations offered include, but are not limited to, ASL/English bilingual education, early education, special education, science and math education, and literacy.

 Applicants for the Ed.S. in Deaf Education must complete the application procedures and meet the requirements for graduate study at Gallaudet University.
 Visit the Graduate Admissions web site for more information and a checklist of application requirements.
 Detailed program information and course descriptions are also available under the 'Overview' and 'Courses' tabs.